ttimbers/Million-Mutation-Project-dye-filling-SKAT/README.md

 export PATH="/path/to/where/you/installed/plink:$PATH"
 ~~~

-There is also a Docker image of all the software, scripts, and data for this analysis.
-I can be accessed here: https://hub.docker.com/r/ttimbers/mmp-dyf-skat/
+There is also a Docker image of the environment which the analysis was run in can be accessed here: https://hub.docker.com/r/ttimbers/mmp-dyf-skat/

 ## How to use it